foxjetstudios/tooltip-system/README.md

 ## Customization

-You can tweak these values after creating the tooltip:
+You can always change these values after creating the tooltip:

 ```lua
 tip.HoverTime = 1.3
 tip.Offset = Vector2.new(8, 4)
 ```

-You can also modify the visuals directly inside `CreateGui` if you want different colors, fonts, or padding.
+And you can also modify the visuals directly inside `CreateGui` if you want different colors, fonts, or padding.

 ## Notes